 Flywheel handles most of their support via email tickets.
 They are investing a lot of money into their customer service and expanding their phone & chat hours.
 Typically emails are handled pretty quickly.
 If you need urgent support, they have an emergency email address.

 WP Engine and Kinsta have chat support 24/7, with WP Engine taking up to 45 min to connect to a human.
 Kinsta has much faster human connection rates.
 Their humans are generally quite knowledgeable and can solve your problems.
-Since chat support is always available, I’ve never actually tried to call either of these.

 Sites per Server & Limits

 This is a huge difference between these companies.

 On GoDaddy, you are looking at tens of thousands of sites per server.
 That means they need to strictly limit the resources and types of plugins you can have.
 This also means that frequently your server may run slower and have lots of 500 errors, especially when editing on the backend.

 Flywheel, WP Engine, and Kinsta have a lot fewer sites per server (under 100), this means that you’ve got a lot more resources available.
 Flywheel even lets you run 3rd party backup plugins without objection, WP Engine doesn’t.

 The Bottom Line